AP Exclusive: AT&T under pressure to defy Maduro’s censors

 Nonetheless, as the cheapest form of entertainment in a nation ravaged by 2 million percent hyperinflation, its market share remains DirecTV’s largest in the world.

-Unlike other U.S. companies — General Motors, Kellogg Co. and Kimberly-Clark — that have abandoned Venezuela due to shrinking sales, government threats and the risk of sanctions, AT&T has remained, perhaps biding its time until there’s an economic turnaround, or business-friendly government, said a Venezuelan telecommunications executive, who spoke on condition of anonymity because he fears retaliation.
+Unlike other U.S. companies — General Motors, Kellogg Co. and Kimberly-Clark — that have abandoned Venezuela due to shrinking sales, government threats and the risk of sanctions, AT&T has remained, perhaps biding its time until there’s an economic turnaround, or business-friendly government, said the Venezuelan telecommunications executive.

 The company may also be committed to its satellite broadcast center, which sits atop a verdant hill overlooking Caracas, the executive said.
 DirecTV beams about a third of its programming to several parts of South America from this location, according to corporate filings.